-Vote16MI aims to give local governments the autonomy to lower the voting age to 16 in nonpartisan elections (specifically, school board and city council races).
+Vote16MI aims to give local governments the ability to lower the voting age to 16 in school board elections.

 School board and city council decisions affect youth directly; from COVID decisions to potholes on the road, young people deserve a stake in the game.

-The way that our bill is drafted ensures that local governments will have the autonomy to lower their voting ages in individualized pieces of legislation.
+The way that our bill is drafted ensures that local communities will have the choice to lower the voting age.

 HOW ARE WE DOING IT?